Obusier de 400 Modèle 1915/1916: Comparison

-Compare the original naval gun and the modified howitzer, the mle 1915/1916 barrel is 25% shorter, the largest projectile weighs nearly twice as much, the muzzle velocity is only 60 per cent of the original and the range of the projectile is slightly less despite firing at greater angles of elevation.
+Compared to the original naval gun and the modified howitzer, the mle 1915/1916 barrel is 25% shorter, the largest projectile weighs nearly twice as much, the muzzle velocity is only 60 per cent of the original and the range of the projectile is slightly shorter despite firing at greater angles of elevation.

 Other conversions

 With the success of the mle 1915/1916 in mind, the French Army requested more howitzers be built but a lack of 340 mm barrels suitable for conversion forced them to find an alternative.
 Surplus Canon de 305 mm Modèle 1887 L/45 naval guns were converted to 370 mm using the same process of shortening the barrels, boring them out and building rail carriages for them.
 The resulting eight howitzers and four spare barrels were called the Obusier de 370 modèle 1915 and they served alongside the Obusier de 400 Modèle 1915/1916 in both world wars.